Eleven-Trading/TradeNote/README.md

 ## Backup data
 ### Persistent data
-During installation, mongoDB is runs with persistent data.
+During installation, mongoDB runs with persistent data.
 This way, if you restart or update your mongoDB container, your data will not be lost.

 ### Backup mongoDB
 Additionally, you can, and should, backup your database.